 More about Brad

-Prior to joining KOCO 5 News, Brad served as Meteorologist for KOAA News 5 in Colorado Springs, Colorado, and Chief Meteorologist for KJCT News 8 in Grand Junction, Colorado.
+Prior to joining Fox, Brad served as Meteorologist for KOCO 5 News and KOAA News 5 in Colorado Springs, Colorado, and Chief Meteorologist for KJCT News 8 in Grand Junction, Colorado.

 He earned his Bachelor of Science degree in Atmospheric Sciences/Meteorology from the University of North Carolina at Asheville.
 He holds CBM seal #284 from the American Meteorological Society, the highest level certification for broadcast meteorologists.
 KOCO 5’s First Alert Weather team is independently certified as delivering the most accurate forecast in Oklahoma City by WeatheRate, an independent scientific organization that measures accuracy in weather forecasts across the country.